oum2002/Aima/README.md

 ```bash
 $ pip -r install requirements.txt
 ```
-Run the Notenook on VSCode or JupyterLab.
+Run the Notenooks on VSCode or JupyterLab.